 I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God…For a man indeed ought not to cover his head, since he is the image and glory of God; but woman is the glory of man.
 For man is not from woman, but woman from man.
 Nor was man created for the woman, but woman for the man (1 Cor 11:3, 7-9).

-Hence, the Scriptures teach that the differentiation of roles between men and women is literally a sacramental reality in which the submission of Christ to the Father is manifested in the world.
+Hence, the Scriptures teach that the differentiation of roles between men and women is a quasi-sacramental reality in which the submission of Christ to the Father is manifested in the world.

 The submissive conduct of women in relation to men is something the Scriptures are specific about.
 Pertaining to wives the following is stated: